Are you looking for French books to read this summer?

 A science-fiction novel set in a distant future.
 The Ploutons, a mysterious alien race with the ability to destroy one’s mind, invaded Earth centuries ago and forced what remained of mankind to live underground.
 Anthea is one, or perhaps the only, underground human city.
 Only a handful of individuals, called the Cleaners, are allowed on the surface for maintenance duty of the City oxygen machines.

-The digital version is very cheap and one of this blog author’s favorite science-fiction story.
+The digital version is very cheap and one of this blog author’s favourite science-fiction story.

 Tous les matins du monde